About ADS Institute

 Emerging Infectious Threats

 New pathogens, such as SARS-CoV-2 (COVID-19), have exposed gaps in current infection control.
 Dental procedures create aerosols, increasing the risk of airborne transmission of respiratory diseases such as COVID-19, RSV, influenza, and measles, among others.
-This demands regularly updated, evidence-based guidelines, improved PPE recommendations, better ventilation, and ongoing staff vaccination efforts.
+This demands regularly updated, evidence-informed guidelines, improved PPE recommendations, better ventilation, and ongoing staff vaccination efforts.

 Reuse of Unsterilized Instruments